Belis0811/BWBPF/README.md

 ## Training Models
 #### 0. Preparation
+Put the Tiny ImageNet dataset into the root folder, then name the dataset folder `tiny-imagenet-200`.
+The dataset could be found at https://www.kaggle.com/c/tiny-imagenet/data
-Put the Tiny ImageNet dataset into the root folder, then name the dataset folder to `tiny-imagenet-200`
+Put the ImageNet dataset into the root folder, then name the dataset folder `imagenet`.
+Note that imagenet need some more preprocessing, please refer to https://github.com/pytorch/examples/blob/main/imagenet/extract_ILSVRC.sh for detail.
+The ImageNet dataset is located at https://image-net.org/, you could download it by yourself.
 #### 1. Original
 first direct to 'original' folder by
 ```